silversub/terraform/tutorials/multi_region_web_apps.md

       ```
       {: codeblock}

-   3. Run the `wp_site_setup.yaml` Ansible playbook to complete the inital setup dialog by using the WordPress CLI.
+   3. Run the `wp_site_setup.yaml` Ansible playbook to complete the initial setup dialog by using the WordPress CLI.
 During the setup, Ansible automatically retrieves the **web_dns_name** of the {{site.data.keyword.Bluemix_notm}} Internet Services Global Load Balancer using the Terraform inventory integration and uses the domain name to configure the WordPress site.
       ```
       ansible-playbook -i inventory wp_site_setup.yml
       ```